zachspiel/ChoreTrackerApp/D2-Requirements.md

   3. Must be able to mark chores as completed if child or admin.
   4. Must be able to view all chores on the calendar, completed or not and can be viewed by either child or admin.
   5. Must be able to add or remove members if the user is an admin, and designate groups or families in the app.
-  6. One chore is completed, users must be able to view availible rewwards, or any reward they may earn.
+  6. One chore is completed, users must be able to view available rewards, or any reward they may earn.

 **4. Nonfunctional Requirements**
    1. Flexibility: App will be compatible on Android devices regardless of size.
    2. Reliability: App will always be able to show users calendar with events.
    3. Maintainability: App will be maintained through its lifetime to ensure user satisfaction.
    4. Security: User information will be stored in secure database to prevent from data leaks.
-   5. Effeciency: App load time will be minimized in order to keep users satisfied.
+   5. Efficiency: App load time will be minimized in order to keep users satisfied.
-   6. Satisfation: App will be convienient to use and encourage users to compelete chores.
+   6. Satisfaction: App will be convenient to use and encourage users to complete chores.
    7. Performance: Data will be loaded quickly and presented to users in easy to use manner.

 **5. MVP**